Blockstream/esplora/API.md

 ### `GET /block/:hash/txid/:index`

 Returns the transaction at index `:index` within the specified block.

 The response from this endpoint can be cached indefinitely.

+### `GET /block/:hash/raw`

+Returns the raw block representation in binary.

+The response from this endpoint can be cached indefinitely.